dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/how_to_set_up_full_node.md

 Next, confirm the following:
 - A backup file, `priv_validator_state.json.backup`, exists in your current directory.
-- The original `priv_validator_state.json` exists in the data directory to be deleted.
+- The original `priv_validator_state.json` exists in the `/data` directory to be deleted.
-- No other files exist in the data directory to be deleted.
+- No other files exist in the `/data` directory to be deleted.

 ```bash
 ls $HOME/.dydxprotocol # Confirm that the backup exists in /.dydxprotocol